Building a WordPress website is relatively easy these days. That said, managing a WordPress website is not so easy.

 Founded in 2010 in Austin, Texas, WP Engine set out to provide specialized WordPress hosting as the WordPress content management system continued to prove itself as the most popular blogging platform available.

-Built on a world-class network infrastructure, integrate with best-in-breed technology partners like Google, AWS and New Relic, WP Engine is a privately owned company with 18 data centers spanning the globe.
+Built on a world-class network infrastructure, integrate with best-in-breed technology partners like Google, AWS and New Relic, it is a privately owned company with 18 data centers spanning the globe.

 WP Engine believes in the power of open source. they have built their WordPress Digital Experience Platform (DXP) that is powered by over 30 open source technologies.